Menu

 • PE Lessons: Tuesdays and Wednesdays

 Please make sure that your child comes in with the appropriate kit at the start of each half term and that each item is clearly labelled.
+PE kits will be sent home at the end of every half term for washing unless specified otherwise.

 At the end of Year 4, the children will complete the statutory assessment of their tables knowledge.
 By the end of Year 3, children are expected to be fluent with the following tables: 1, 2, 3, 4, 5, 8, 10.